brohrer/blog-website/markdown/hosting8.md

 a well defined front door on it.

 **Gunicorn** (short for Green Unicorn) is an open source WSGI server written in Python.
-WSGI is short fo
+WSGI is short for
 [web server gateway interface](https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface), and happily can be pronounced "whiskey".
 It serves as a bridge between a web app and a web server.
 Gunicorn handles scalability and adds some security.